Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/an-inverted-view-of-human-capacity.md

     - Process
 tags:
     - People
+description: Uses the metaphors of buckets and soap dispensers to explain why humans need slack and recovery time rather than being filled to capacity with work.
 ---

 Human capacity is hard to understand, so we create metaphors to simplify things.
 When people talk about capacity, thought-bubbles emerge from the heads of some managers, revealing an interesting problem.
 They view capacity as a bucket into which you pour liquid-work until it is full.
 This metaphor for capacity leads to bad outcomes.
 Work isn’t like water; and people aren’t like buckets.